 Once you’re ready to switch providers, our guide explains the switching process step by step.

-If you’re a tenant, don’t let it put you off - it’s usually the case that you can switch your electricity supplier too.
+If you’re a tenant, don’t let that put you off.
+It’s usually the case that you can switch your electricity supplier too.
 Take a look at our guide on how to switch energy suppliers as a tenant.

 Save hundreds off your electricity bill